lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 :Required Parameters:

     :parallel: Boolean.
-If true use detox (distributed tox);
-        else use regular tox.
+If true use tox with the options "--parallel auto" and "--parallel-live" to parallelize jobs in the envlist;

 Job Templates